khansahn/kahoot-prototype-be/README.md

-# refactored-octo-broccoli-kahoot
+# Kahoot-Prototype

-Refactored Octo Broccoli Kahoot is a simple project I am developing in a class I am enrolled in.
+This (was previously Refactored Octo Broccoli Kahoot) is a simple project I am developing in a class I am enrolled in.
 It is inspired by the [`Kahoot.it`][kahoot] and it's in the `Python` language.

 ## Before You Get Started
 There are few things you should have installed before we begin.
 I am using `VSCode` as my text editor, but you can use any text editor you prefer to.
 I assume you have `Python` installed in your system.